tadyatha om gate gate paragate parasamgate bodhi svaha

 Forgiveness is hard for mentally gifted beings like yourself because it does not have a lot of conceptual structure.
 It's relentlessly simple and repetitive.
 But it's what works.

-I personally like the way Louise Hay sets up the forgiveness act.
+The way that Louise Hay sets up the forgiveness act is easy to follow and recommended.
 The mentality can get involved in the first step, what to forgive that disappointing person 'for'.

 E.g., I forgive you Dad for not being ... emotionally available, sincere, able to put children before ego, able to put children before career, wise, sincere, compassionate, humane, ... etc.